 - Northwest Community Action Partnership Center

 3939 Reisterstown Road

 - Southeastern Community Action Partnership Center

 3411 Bank Street

 - Eastern Community Action Partnership Center

 1400 E. Federal Street

-The Health Department’s Office of Aging and Care Services will open the following senior centers during a Code Red Heat Alert from 9 a.m. to 7 p.m. on weekdays only.
+The Health Department’s Division of Aging and CARE Services will open the following senior centers during a Code Red Heat Alert from 9 a.m. to 7 p.m. on weekdays only.

 - Waxter Center for Senior Citizens